+Vehicle Safety Chains/Cables

-Safety Chains/Cables - Safety chains/cables are also important; the chains are connected to the trailer and should be of sufficient length to reach the frame of the tow vehicle and should be long enough to allow the tow vehicle to turn without binding or tensioning .
-Attach the chains/cables by crisscrossing them under the tongue of the trailer and then attaching them to the tow vehicle.
+Safety chains/cables (see Figure 2.25.1) are connected to the trailer and should be of sufficient length to reach the frame of the tow vehicle and should be long enough to allow the tow vehicle to turn without binding or tensioning.
+Do not secure the safety chains to the bumper of the towing vehicle.

+Trailer Hitch

-Trailer Hitch - A properly matched trailer hitch ball and coupler is important.
-Make certain that the coupler and the hitch ball are properly seated and locked.
+A properly matched trailer hitch ball and coupler is important.
+Ensure the coupler and the hitch ball are the same size and properly seated and locked.